OshilimEO/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that prints the type of the file name.
 A script that prints the type of the file name.
-A script that prints the type of the file name
+A script that prints the type of the file name script that prints the type of the file name